 Although the WANDRD FERHWEH backpack is one that stands out and is unique in the sense that it holds cameras, accessories, and a tripod in addition to all your other adventure gear.
 Obviously other camera backpacks exist on the market, let’s take a closer look at what the WANDRD Ferhweh is up against.

 The Mountainsmith Tanuck 40 liter camera backpack has some similar features for sure.
 Mountainsmith is known for making high quality, durable products.
 I personally have used their products before, although they don’t create the prettiest products, they are built to take some abuse.
 Overall, the Tanuck 40 is not marketed as an adventure photography backpack but the accessory straps and higher volume give this backpack the ability to sustain any adventure photography adventure.

-Another camera bag worth noting is the NOMATIC McKinnon 35 Liter camera backpack.
-Yes, this is definitely a camera bag but does not have the same features that the WANDRD FERNWEH has.
-Overall NOMATIC has been a top pick for Broke Backpacker for a long time since it is a high-quality camera backpack.
-If you’re looking for a modern camera bag for front country use, NOMATIC is another brand worth exploring.
+Another camera bag worth noting is the (smaller) Wandrd Prvke 31 camera backpack.
+Yes, this is definitely a camera bag but does not have the same features that the WANDRD FERNWEH has when it comes to suspension and hiking carry comfort.

 Finally, another solid brand worth exploring is the Hex Camera Backpack.
 Hex products are a result of high quality, functionality and style.
 Although this is another great brand that provides solid options for all you photographers doing research out there.
 It is worth noting that the majority of Hex products are not designed for backcountry use.